Equilibrium Constants Calculator

 Qc = [C]ᶜ[D]ᵈ / [A]ᵃ[B]ᵇ (Reaction quotient)

 Chemical equilibria can be classified into two main categories based on the physical states of the reactants and products involved in the reaction.
-Understanding these distinctions is crucial for correctly writing and calculating equilibrium expressions.
+Understanding these distinctions is needed for correctly writing and calculating equilibrium expressions.

 In homogeneous equilibria, all reactants and products exist in the same phase, making these systems relatively straightforward to analyze.
 The reaction rates depend directly on the bulk concentrations of the species involved.